 Grand Canyon National Park is divided into both the South Rim and North Rim.
 Considering the South Rim has more trails, more viewpoints, a wider variety of services, and is more accessible than the North Rim, ninety percent of all Grand Canyon visitors head straight to the South Rim.
 Despite being about 10 miles as the crow flies across the Colorado River from each other, it can take five hours to drive between the two sections of the park.

 Given the Grand Canyon’s immense popularity, planning is key to enjoying this incredible natural wonder.
-Below, you’ll find everything you need for planning a trip to the Grand Canyon South Rim.
+Here, you’ll find everything you need for planning a trip to the Grand Canyon South Rim.

 Many Grand Canyon visitors fly into the Phoenix Sky Harbor Airport considering it’s the closest major airport to the South Rim of Grand Canyon National Park.
 The airport is serviced by most major airlines including American Airlines, Delta, United Airlines, British Airways, WestJet and Air Canada.

-The South Entrance is around 3.5 hours drive or 223 miles (359 kilometers) from the Phoenix Airport and plentiful rental car options are available there.
+The South Entrance is around a 3.5-hour drive or 223 miles (359 kilometers) from the Phoenix Airport and there’s plentiful rental car options available here.

 If arriving or leaving through Phoenix, try to budget at least 3/4 of a day to explore the Sedona region – an overnight stay is best.